 YAAC has been deliberately designed to not use external map servers.
 Considering the amateur radio operator's legal and moral obligation to provide emergency communications (in the United States, it's FCC regulations Part 97, paragraph §1(a)), a good APRS application should be able to function solely over amateur radio communications, not requiring the Internet or any commercial services only available over the Internet; though Internet-based services can be used, they cannot be mandatory for the functioning of a good APRS client application.

 So, YAAC is designed to use locally-loaded map data.
-YAAC currently supports the OpenStreetMap database, downloadable from http://planet.openstreetmap.org and its mirror websites and bit torrents, both in total and in segments.
-For efficiency in rendering the map data, YAAC compiles the bulky and inefficient OpenStreetMap XML data into a compact and edited-down format specific to YAAC and optimized for real-time local map rendering.
-This compilation is done with the File->OpenStreetMap->Import RAW OSM Map XML File menu choice.
+YAAC currently supports the OpenStreetMap database, downloadable from https://planet.openstreetmap.org and its mirror websites and bit torrents, both in total and in segments.
+For efficiency in rendering the map data, YAAC compiles the bulky and inefficient OpenStreetMap XML data (or slightly less bulky protocol buffers [PBF] format) into a compact and edited-down format specific to YAAC and optimized for real-time local map rendering.
+This compilation is done with the File->OpenStreetMap->Import RAW OSM Map File menu choice.

 Because compiling large portions of the world map data to YAAC binary format can take considerable time (possibly literally days of processing time), a short-cut has been provided to copy already-compiled map data from the YAAC author's website.
 This option is available through the File->OpenStreetMap->Download Pre-Imported Tiles menu choice, and selects downloading the map data for a specified area around the area you are currently viewing.

-If you are going to import the OpenStreetMap data yourself, first you must obtain a copy of the OpenStreetMap dataset in bzip2'd XML format (filetype ".osm.bz2") from the OpenStreetMap website or one of its mirrors or torrents; PBF format is not currently supported.
-Note that the complete planetary dataset (as of October 2016) is over 53GB of size in bzipped format, so expect it to take a long time to download; alternatively, use a subset datafile (pre-segmented by one of the mirror websites) appropriate to the geographical area you are interested in.
-To assist you in finding the websites with OpenStreetMap data, the File->OpenStreetMap->Download OpenStreetMap Extract Dataset menu choice is available to steer your web browser to some of the OpenStreetMap websites.
+If you are going to import the OpenStreetMap data yourself, first you must obtain a copy of the OpenStreetMap dataset in bzip2'd XML format (filetype ".osm.bz2") or Google protocol buffers format (filetype ".osm.pbf") from the OpenStreetMap website or one of its mirrors or torrents.
+Note that the complete planetary dataset (as of October 2022) is over 120GB of size in bzipped XML format or 66GB in protocol buffer (PBF) format, so expect it to take a long time to download; alternatively, use a subset datafile (pre-segmented by one of the mirror websites) appropriate to the geographical area you are interested in.
+To assist you in finding the websites with OpenStreetMap data, the File->OpenStreetMap->Download OpenStreetMap Extract Dataset menu choice is available to steer your web browser to some of the OpenStreetMap website mirrors.